csreid/atari-mtdqn/writeup/writeup.md

 I trained this (and similar) architectures on various combinations of the Pong-like, Space Invaders-like, and Pacman-like games with no success.
 The network was never able to learn any of the games, and performance never grew beyond random play.

-I believe that this approach could work.
+I believe that this approach could work with a bit more tweaking.
+Unfortunately, there is a significant computational cost to training these networks on the Atari environments (300,000 steps takes ~20 hours on the IUPUI graduate student servers), and I ran out of time to continue tweaking.

 However, I think it serves an important lesson that attempting to implement this architecture to complex environments could lead to difficulty, and care must be taken.

 # Examination of Learned Features in Control Tasks